 Laurie completed several specialized training programs and is a certified practitioner of guided imagery, reiki, in-surgery spiritual care, as well as small group facilitator, workshop leader and lecturer.
 Laurie has been a contributing author for many books, including Theologies from REM Women of Color, Editor Patricia Wilson; Promise of the Soul by Dennis Kenny; and Having My Say: Reflections on Justice Ministries 1969-1999 by Gerald Cunningham.
 She has been a faculty lecturer and workshop leader for California Pacific Medical Center and was featured on National Public Radio in April 2000.

-Rev. Dr. Laurie Garrett-Cobbina has been selected to receive the Helen Flanders Dunbar Award by the ACPE for pioneering contributions to the CPE movement; recipients demonstrate excellence in leadership, research, innovative programming, and upholding the mission and values of ACPE.
-The award will be formally presented in May, 2020.
+In 2020, Rev. Dr. Laurie Garrett-Cobbina received the Helen Flanders Dunbar Award by the ACPE for pioneering contributions to the CPE movement; recipients demonstrate excellence in leadership, research, innovative programming, and upholding the mission and values of ACPE.
+The award was formally presented in May, 2020.

 Clinical Pastoral Education (CPE) is an approach to theological education that emphasizes learning through the supervised practice of ministry.
 Learning occurs through experiential pastoral encounters that are critically reflected upon.
 Students increase their arts and skills for ministry, as well as their spiritual, conceptual and emotional preparedness for ministry.
 Exploring what makes one's action, activity, or person "pastoral" is the primary focus of the clinical method used in CPE.